Impetigo (pronounced: im-peh-TY-go) is a very common skin infection, especially

 Keeping skin clean can help prevent impetigo.
 Wash your hands well and often and

-regularly.
-Pay special attention to skin injuries (cuts, scrapes, bug bites, etc.),
+Pay special attention to skin injuries (cuts, scrapes, bug bites, etc.), areas of

 To prevent impetigo from spreading among family members, everyone should use their